 Why is this necessary?
 Well, this will give you a general idea of how well the hive is thriving because anything below this weight may mean that the hive needs help.

 Take all precautionary steps before winter in preparation.
-If you find that some of your hives weight less than 70 lbs, you should make those hives a priority and provide them with more food – before and after.
+If you find that some of your hives weigh less than 70 lbs, you should make those hives a priority and provide them with more food – before and after.

 2. Store your beekeeping tools and equipment correctly